johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 Testing Large Language Models is a new and unique challenge.
 I'm really excited to see what other ideas the industry comes up with in the future.
-We covered quite a bit of ground today, starting with a simple unit test using `contains` and working our way to a fully functional QA Agent capable of generating test plans and executing on them.
+We covered quite a bit of ground today, starting with a simple unit test using `contains` and working our way to a fully functional `MultiPhaseEvaluator` capable of generating test plans and executing on them.
 Hopefully, this article has given you some ideas on how to test your own LLM applications.
-This was a very interesting  project to work on, and I hope you found it as interesting as I did.
+This was a fun project to work on, and I hope you found it as interesting as I did.
 Watching the two agents interact with each other was thrilling, and being able to use a junit assertion to evaluate the results was the cherry on top.